shruthits1/aws-prep/doubt-clarifications.md

 >> **Note** for unpredictable pattern, always go with intelligent tiering

+#### **ensuring RPO and RTO for dynamo DB**
+- DynamoDB point-in-time recovery (PITR) allows automatic backups that can be restored to any point within the last 35 days, making it ideal for meeting the 15-minute RPO requirement.
+- It enables quick recovery within the 1-hour RTO window, ensuring minimal downtime and efficient rollback in case of data corruption

 #### **IAM Roles vs IAM Policies**
 IAM **roles** and **policies** are closely related but serve different purposes.
 Let’s break it down: